The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

 These were electromechanical display devices capable of displaying alphanumerical text and/or graphics, as needed.

-4. Vacuum fluorescent display was leagues ahead of its time
+4. The vacuum fluorescent display was leagues ahead of its time

-The very first appeared in 1959 and was introduced by Philips in their single indication DM160.
+The very first VFD was a single indication display introduced by Philips in 1959.

-Many other iterations of the technology would appear over the following decades and it is still a common sight on things like car stereos today.
+Many other iterations of the technology would appear over the following decades and it can still be found today, although it has largely been replaced by LEDs and LCDs, which have lower power requirements.

-Although the principle was first described in the 1930s by Kálmán Tihanyi, a Hungarian engineer, it wasn't until the 1960s that the first practical example was developed.
+Although the principle behind this tech was first described in the 1930s by a Hungarian engineer, Kálmán Tihanyi, it wasn't until the 1960s that the first practical example was developed.

 The first monochrome plasma display was developed by the University of Illinois' Donald Bitzer, H. Gene Slottow, and graduate student Robert Willson for the PLATO Computer System.